team-for-awesome/make-a-difference-now/README.md

 I will also accept that a lot of things can not be changed easily.
 I am doing all of this not forgetting that everything is impermanent, even our species and universe.
 And that thus none of what I do will have a permanent effect.
+I will not use that as an excuse to waive my right to vote, to withold my duty to sign petitions or to not get involved with charities or my community.

 ## Transmission
 I will Tell other people how they can make a difference and the positive effects will cascade around the globe.